 1. Chipotle TikTok Flip Lid Challenge

-TikTok marketing has grown exponentially in 2020.
-And there are many opportunities to go viral on TikTok, if brands truly try to understand how this unique app works and how users consume the content.
+TikTok marketing has grown exponentially.
+There are many opportunities to go viral on TikTok if brands truly try to understand how this unique app works and how users consume the content.

-For the campaign, they partnered with a popular Gen Z influencer to launch the campaign, and the result was over 104 million video views and 110K user-generated challenge submissions.
+To launch the campaign, they partnered with a popular Gen Z influencer and the result was over 104 million video views and 110K user-generated challenge submissions.

-This challenge highlights the new era of viral videos.
-In the past, viral video marketing used to mainly come from expensive Super Bowl commercials or popular ads that go viral on YouTube.
-But this challenge proves that as our platforms evolve, what constitutes a viral video is also evolving.
+This challenge represented a new era of viral videos.
+Previously, viral video marketing used to mainly come from expensive Super Bowl commercials or popular ads that went viral on YouTube.
+But this challenge proved that as our platforms evolved, what constituted a viral video also evolved.

-The lesson: TikTok often has many different hashtag challenges going on in the app, and inventing or participating in a challenge that is fun and entertaining is a good way to try and go viral on TikTok.
+The lesson: TikTok often has many different hashtag challenges in the app, and inventing or participating in a challenge that is fun and entertaining is a sure-fire way to try and go viral on TikTok.

-Peloton and Aviation Gin serve as two examples of what to do when going viral goes oh so wrong, and then oh so right.
+Peloton and Aviation Gin serve as two examples of what to do when your brand goes viral for the wrong reasons

 Ahead of the 2019 holiday season, Peloton released an ad that went viral for all the wrong reasons.
-Users criticized the ad and accused it of being sexist and sending the wrong message.
-The ad went completely viral and consumed almost every social media feed and news segment for the week.
-(Interestingly enough, despite the intense amount of negative press, Peloton actually reported increased revenue and members.)
-Eventually, Peloton removed the ad from YouTube and any TV spots.
+Users criticized the ad for being sexist and sending the wrong message.
+The ad went completely viral and consumed almost every social media feed and news segment for an entire week (interestingly enough, despite the intense amount of negative press, Peloton actually reported increased revenue and members).
+Eventually, Peloton removed the ad from YouTube and its TV spots.

-Aviation Gin hired the same actress from the Peloton ad and created a commercial that seemingly implies that the “Peloton wife” is newly divorced from the husband from the original ad, sipping a stiff glass of Aviation Gin.
-This ad went instantly viral and received just as much attention as the original ad, but with much more praise.
+Aviation Gin hired the same actress from the Peloton ad and created a commercial that implied that the “Peloton wife” was newly divorced from the husband from the original ad, sipping a stiff glass of Aviation Gin.
+This ad instantly went viral and received just as much attention as the Peloton ad, but with praise instead of criticism.

 This use of viral video marketing shows that virality can also be used to take a stand and showcase your company’s values and mission.
-This video was cinematically shot, touched on controversial subjects, and takes a strong stand on the company's values.
-As consumers continue to indicate that they want companies and brand’s to take fierce stances on social issues, Gillette took the opportunity to show up.
+This video was shot cinematically, touched on controversial subjects, and emphasized the company's values.
+As consumers continue to indicate that they want companies and brands to take fierce stances on social issues, Gillette took the opportunity to show up.

-The video currently has over 34 million views and sparked debates all over social media and the news.
+The video currently has over 37.5 million views and has sparked debates all over social media and the news.

 4. Dollar Shave Club

 If you think only major brands can do viral marketing, think again.
-Dollar Shave Club was practically unknown when this video released, but that changed just 48 hours later after the video took storm
+Dollar Shave Club was practically unknown when this video was released, but that changed just 48 hours later after the video took the internet by storm.

-The Lesson: You don’t have to be a multi-million dollar company with a a huge budget and name to go viral.
-Especially now with options like TikTok, all it takes is a good idea and a little ingenuity and your videos can go far.
+The lesson: you don’t have to be a multi-million dollar company with a huge budget and name to go viral.
+Especially now, with TikTok, all it takes is a good idea and a little ingenuity and your videos can go far.